trmrsh/trm-drivers/docs/index.rst

 'drivers' refers to a set of routines to facilitate Python GUI interaction with ULTRACAM and ULTRASPEC.
 These are written as a replacement for the Java versions.
-The documentation at the moment is aimed at explaining the operation of the main GUI interface 'usdriver'
+The documentation at the moment is aimed at explaining the operation of the main GUI interface 'usdriver'.

 Contents: